What You Need to Know About Selling a House in California

 How can I prepare my California home before the sale?

 There are a number of factors to consider as you prepare to sell your California home.
-You will want to find the right balance of time and money investments for overall repairs, and fixes that might be needed to be ready for the home appraisal, home inspection, and showings.
+Find the right balance of time and money investments for overall repairs and fixes that might be needed to be ready for the home appraisal, home inspection, and showings.

 What repairs to make — or not make — before selling